sjtower/super-lunk-world/notes.md

 #### Elevators
 1. you can push elevator if it lands on a PB/TNT

+### Enemies

+1. Imp: You can spawn an imp without their cauldron if you spawn them in a 1-tile high space.
+1. Giant Frog: requires a back layer with connected door

 # Things to test
 1. Entrance/exit on machine big/wide/tall rooms?
 1. will oldhunter kill vlad anywhere?
 Or do we have to meet him somewhere first?
 Same level?